 On December 17, 2004, the EU had decided to begin accession talks with Turkey on October 3, 2005, welcoming its "decision to sign the Protocol regarding the adaptation of the Ankara Agreement (customs union), taking into account the accession of ten new Member States" (including Cyprus) "prior to the actual start of accession negotiations."
-On July 30, 2005, Turkey signed the Protocol but simultaneously issued a unilateral declaration, noting that its signature did not amount to recognition of the Republic of Cyprus nor prejudice Turkey's rights and obligations emanating from three treaties of 1960.
+On July 30, 2005, Turkey signed the Protocol but simultaneously issued a unilateral declaration, noting that its signature did not amount to recognition of the Republic of Cyprus or prejudice Turkey's rights and obligations emanating from the treaties of 1960.

-On September 21, the EU declared that Turkey's declaration has no legal effect on its obligations under the Protocol; called for its full, non-discriminatory implementation, and the removal of all obstacles to the free movement of goods (meaning that Turkey must open its ports and airports to Greek Cypriot ships and planes); stated that the EU will evaluate implementation in 2006 and that failure to implement in full will affect progress of Turkey's accession negotiations with the EU; and noted that recognition of all member states is a necessary component of the accession process and underlined the importance of normalization of relations between Turkey and all EU member states as soon as possible.
-Cypriot President Papadopoulos expressed satisfaction with the EU declaration and with its non-linkage of Turkey's recognition of Cyprus and a solution to the Cyprus problem.
-Turkish Cypriot "President" Talat was disappointed that the declaration did not call on the Republic to lift restrictions on the Turkish Cypriots.
-The Turkish Foreign Ministry expressed sadness over the one-sidedness of the EU declaration and reaffirmed that recognition of Cyprus is "out of the question before a comprehensive settlement."
-Turkish officials continue to maintain that their ports and airports will not be opened to Cyprus before the isolation of northern Cyprus ends.
-The EU's Negotiating Framework for Turkey's accession requires
+On September 21, the EU declared that Turkey's unilateral declaration has no legal effect on its obligations under the Protocol; called for its full, nondiscriminatory implementation, and the removal of all obstacles to the free movement of goods (meaning that Turkey must open its ports and airports to Greek Cypriot ships and planes); stated that the EU will evaluate implementation in 2006 and that failure to implement in full will affect progress of Turkey's accession negotiations with the EU; and noted that recognition of all member states is a component of the accession process and underlined the importance of normalization of relations between Turkey and all EU member states.
+Cypriot President Papadopoulos expressed satisfaction with the EU declaration and with its non-linkage of Turkey's recognition of Cyprus to a solution to the Cyprus problem.

-Turkey to continue working toward normalizing relations with Cyprus and to progressively align its position within international organizations (such as NATO) toward membership of EU member states (Cyprus) of those organizations with the policies of the EU and its member states.
-(Cyprus has not applied to join NATO.)
+Turkish Cypriot "President" Talat was disappointed that the declaration did not call on the Republic to lift restrictions on the north.
+The Turkish Foreign Ministry expressed sadness over the one-sidedness of the declaration and reaffirmed that recognition of Cyprus is "out of the question before a comprehensive settlement."
+Turkish officials insist that their ports and airports will not open to Cyprus before the isolation of northern Cyprus ends.
+The EU's Negotiating Framework for Turkey's accession requires Turkey to work toward normalizing relations with Cyprus and to align its position within international organizations (such as NATO) toward membership of EU member states (Cyprus) of those organizations with the policies of the EU and its member states.
+(Cyprus has not applied to join NATO, but Turkey continues to block Cypriot membership in the Organization for Economic Cooperation and Development (OECD), the Wassenaar Arrangement for Export Controls on Conventional Arms and Dual-Use Goods and Technologies, and other international groups.)